tidy-survey-r/srvyrexploR/README.md

 additional derived variables and is subset to people who completed both pre and post-election interviews.
-The ANES Times Series Studies collect data on political polling in the United States and has been conducted since 1948.For more information about the 2020 study, see the [American National Election Studies website](https://electionstudies.org/data-center/2020-time-series-study/).
+The ANES Times Series Studies collect data on political polling in the United States and has been conducted since 1948.
+For more information about the 2020 study, see the [American National Election Studies website](https://electionstudies.org/data-center/2020-time-series-study/).
 On the ANES website, you can learn more about the study, see codebooks